March 12, 2026 (1mo ago)

 This guide explains what encryption at rest means, how AES-256-GCM works under the hood, and how to implement it yourself.
 We'll also show how Temps handles it automatically so you don't have to think about it.

 TL;DR: Most deployment platforms store environment variables as plaintext in their database.
 If that database leaks, every API key and password is exposed instantly.
 Encrypting env vars at rest with AES-256-GCM ensures secrets remain unreadable even after a breach.
-Compromised credentials cause 16% of all data breaches (IBM, 2024).
+Compromised credentials cause 16% of all data breaches.

-Stolen credentials cost organizations $4.81 million on average per breach (IBM Cost of a Data Breach Report, 2024).
+According to the IBM Cost of a Data Breach Report, stolen credentials cost organizations $4.81 million on average per breach.
 The root cause is often simpler than you'd expect: environment variables stored as plain text in a database that someone shouldn't have accessed.

 Here's what happens when you set an environment variable in most platforms: